kallaway/100-days-of-code/r1-log.md

 ## R1D69

-Coder's log, day 69, January 10, 2021; Started working on guess the states game.
+Coder's log, day 69, January 10, 2021; Converted states game to guess the capitals.
+Also, started learning about list comprehension in Python.